gwastro/pycbc/docs/workflow.rst

 These examples are described in each section below

 ---------------------
-weekly_ahope
+``pycbc_make_coinc_workflow``
 ---------------------

 This is an example of how to run a coincidence workflow, mimicking standard ihope coincidence analysis as closely as possible.
-It calls into pipedown to do the post-processing and using write_ihope_page to make an output html page.
+It calls into pipedown to do the post-processing and using `lalapps_write_ihope_page` to make an output html page.
 In total this will:

 * Get science and data-quality segments from the server.
 * Query the datafind server for frames.